Choosing your chair

 (seat on a spring)

 The following chart describes the health effects accompanying daily sitting (8 hrs or more including periodical breaks) on particular types of chairs:

 |Health effects|| Pelvis mobility*

 |Scoliosis||Slipped disc||Back pain|

 |Health Chairs (seat on a spring)||Prevent||No threat||Stop||Very good

-*Pelvis mobility: During daily sitting most of the movements is done to the sides.
+*Pelvis mobility: During the daily sitting, most of the movements are done to the sides.
 We also move forward, above the desk.
 Every such move begins from the pelvis (core).
-That is why its mobility is a very important criterion when choosing a chair.
+That is why mobility is a very important criterion when choosing a chair.
 Our body will not stay in a single position for long and rather makes us move and wriggle, change the angle of our core.
-If, however, the mobility of pelvis is not possible, it causes the occurrence of "popping" in the lower back and hips.
+If, however, the mobility of the pelvis is not possible, it causes the occurrence of "popping" in the lower back and hips.
 This is quite damaging to the overall health of our spine and intervertebral discs.

 At this point, you know which chair is most suitable for your needs.
-We have yet to discuss the technical differences between various types of chairs and ways of recognizing which is which.
-Please continue to the left column menu containing links to the above listed types of chairs, including their sometimes cloudy specifications, in other words the classification of office chairs, ergonomic chairs, and health chairs.
-Please take a look at the simple visualization of how the movable seat works and a more specific comparison of ergonomic chairs and chairs with movable seats from the viewpoint of health benefits and effects of sitting on them on one's spine.
+Please take a look at the simple visualization of how the movable seat works and more specific comparison of ergonomic chairs and chairs with movable seats from the viewpoint of health benefits and effects of sitting on them on one's spine.